waafi-adam/INF2009_MQTT/README.md

 **1. Install and Configure the MQTT Broker on a Raspberry Pi 400:**

    a.
-Update the Raspberry Pi's package list:
+Update the Raspberry Pi's package list (optional):
    ```
    sudo apt update
    ```